IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 <img src="BaptismRepeated.jpg" alt="BaptismRepeated" style="float:right;width:11rem;max-width:11rem;height:auto;margin:0 0 .5rem 1rem">

-There is one Baptism (Eph 4:5).
+There is one Baptism (Eph.
+4:5).
 Valid Christian Baptism—administered with water and the Trinitarian formula—may never be repeated.
 If a person doubts whether he was truly baptized, the Church may use conditional Baptism.
 Post-baptismal sin does not warrant rebaptism; rather, repentance and sacramental Reconciliation restore grace (see Acts 8:14-24 as a call to repentance).

 !!!
     14 Now when the apostles who were at Jerusalem heard that **Samaria had received the word of God**, they sent Peter and John to them.
 15 ​When they came down, they prayed for them that they **might receive the Holy Spirit**,   ​16 **for still He had come on none of them.
 They were only baptized in the name of the Lord Jesus**.
 17 ​Then **they laid their hands on them, and they received the Holy Spirit**.